finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 [EXPERIMENTAL] UpsertAccounts: Upsert Accounts

-Create or update accounts in the chart of accounts.
+Create or update accounts in the Chart of Accounts.
 An account will be updated  if it already exists and created if it does not.
 The maximum number of accounts that this method can upsert per request is 2,000.

 ### Example